AFLplusplus/linux-qemu-image-builder/README.md

 ## Basic modifications

-For the simplest modifications, we expect things to happen mostly in `runtime` and `setup`:
+For the simplest modifications, we expect things to happen mostly in `hooks`.
+It contains 3 directories, running hooks at different moments of the installation process:
 - `setup` content will be copied under `/setup` in the VM and `/setup/setup.sh` will be run **during disk creation**, chrooted into the disk root directory.
 Edit `setup/setup.sh` with anything that should be done during the creation of the disk.
 It is requried to fully recreate the disk (with `build.sh`) if an update should be applied.
 - `runtime` content will be copied under `/runtime` in the VM and `/runtime/entrypoint.sh` will be run **each time the VM starts**.
+A service has been setup to handle everything automatically.
+Edit `runtime/entrypoint.sh` with anything that should be run at VM start.
+It is possible to run `update.sh` to automatically update the QEMU image without recreating the full disk.
+Beware, the old content of the `/runtime` directory (in the VM) will be lost forever.
+- `runtime_firstboot` content will be copied under `/runtime` in the VM and `/runtime/entrypoint.sh` will be run **each time the VM starts**.
 A service has been setup to handle everything automatically.
 Edit `runtime/entrypoint.sh` with anything that should be run at VM start.
 It is possible to run `update.sh` to automatically update the QEMU image without recreating the full disk.
 Beware, the old content of the `/runtime` directory (in the VM) will be lost forever.

 ## Details